-What to do if insurance denies your medication coverage
+what to do if insurance denies medication?

 If you’re not sure what to do when insurance denies coverage for medication, you’re not alone.
 Fortunately, you have options.
 The following steps can help you learn more about why coverage was denied and what you can do in such situations.